billymaximoff/billymaximoff.github.io/_pages/about-eng.md

 <b>Disclaimer.</b>

-- Due to work habits and sometimes the inability to fully express the meaning of certain words in Vietnamese, I kindly ask for permission to use English intermittently.
+- Due to work habits and sometimes the inability to fully express the meaning of certain words in Vietnamese, I kindly inform that I'm using English intermittently with Vietnamese.
 Please understand.
 Thanks.
 - Some terms used in the blog are borrowed from the Agile/Scrum framework.

 Source: *Thumbnail: Unsplash; Footer image: Dribbble*